 - Enhance your firewalls with ML-driven response policies on traffic to suspicious hostnames.

 - Implement query monitoring and logging for all suspicious endpoints.

 Telcos are the prime target for DDoS attacks.
-As much as of the global DDoS attacks in 2018 were aimed at communication services providers and the figure still remains high in 2020.
-Another reveals that the following DNS attacks are on the rise too:
+As much as of the global DDoS attacks in 2018 were aimed at communication services providers and the figure still remained high in 2020.
+Another reveals that the following DDoS attacks are on the rise too:

 How Telcos Can Protect Against DDoS Attacks